Dev-Payton/snoopzweb/README.md

 # Hey,
-## This is just my repo for a personal websie of mine.
+## This is just my repo for a personal website of mine.
 Check back later for more information!